Updated: April 18, 2022

 Many banks have offered refunds on overdraft fees and monthly maintenance fees.
 Some credit card companies offered refunds on late fees or other forms of hardship relief.
 Reach out to your current banking institutions to learn more or if you’re having problems managing your checking and credit card accounts.

 If you currently use financial services benefits through NEA Member Benefits, check our Member Assistance Program page for details and contact information for our partners.

 Unemployment benefits might apply

 Even you haven’t been laid off, you still might qualify for unemployment if you haven’t been able to work full-time due to quarantines, shutdowns or furloughs.
-Check with your state to see what benefits are being offered now and what you might be able to qualify for.
+Check with your state to see what benefits are being offered and what you might be able to qualify for.

 Temporary student loan debt relief options

-Retirement savings borrowing rules relaxed
+Retirement savings rules relaxed